Testing for >1000 conditions using your DNA

 Why Test?

 In the UK, 1 in 2 people will be diagnosed with cancer at some point in their life.
-Genetic testing can help identify your risk of developing some of the most common types of cancer, so you can take action early.
+Genetic testing can help clarify your risk of developing certain types of cancer, so you can take action early.

 Genetic Counselling